The Lovely Bad Things

-The Lovely Bad Things are an American indie rock band from La Mirada, California.
+The Lovely Bad Things were an American indie rock band from La Mirada, California.
 Formed in 2009, the group consists of brothers Camron and Brayden Ward, Tim Hatch and Lauren Curtius.
 All members are multi-instrumentalists and play guitar, bass and drums.
 They are known for switching between instruments often during live performances.
 Their garage rock sound has been called everything from proto-punk to surf punk.
 Chris Martins of Spin magazine online wrote, "If Pixies were Los Angeles surf punks instead of Boston smartypantses, they might've sounded a lot like the Lovely Bad Things."
 The band's personal influences include Sonic Youth, Modest Mouse, Dinosaur Jr, the B-52's, The Wipers, and Redd Kross.